hs-esslingen-softwaretesting-gruppe-4/studyconnect/docs/templates/use_cases/use_case_mid_details.md

 Descriptive figures of the use case, e.g., use case diagrams, context diagrams, class diagrams, Mockups, etc.

 ### Further supporting material:
-Additional information and contet of supporting material of the use case.
+Additional information and content of supporting material of the use case.